 We are Efficient

 The Civil War Trust prides ourself on being an efficient, high-output organization.
 We employ a minimum of paid staff and our offices are certainly not high-end.
 We prefer to put every dollar we can into saving battlefield land.
-Civil War Trust has earned our fourth consecutive 4-Star Rating from Charity Navigator »
+Civil War Trust has earned our fifth consecutive 4-Star Rating from Charity Navigator »

 We Magnify your Donations